Jordan Cook: Hartlepool United

 In September 2021, Cook moved up two divisions when he signed for League Two side Hartlepool United.
 In October 2021, Cook picked up a groin injury which saw him out for over six weeks.
 Cook made his return to the starting eleven on 1 January 2022 in 0–0 draw against Oldham Athletic, in which he had a goal ruled out for offside.
 However, he picked up an injury in the game which saw him ruled out for the rest of the 2021–22 season.
 At the end of 2021–22 season, Cook was offered a new contract with the club.
 He joined the club for pre-season training in July but did not sign the contract.
 On 23 July 2022, Cook tweeted that his surgery had been completed and was aiming to play football again before Christmas time.

 At the start of the 2023–24 season, Cook began training with Hartlepool during pre-season and appeared as a trialist in their friendly against Blyth Spartans.
 It was the first time he had played in over 18 months.

 Blyth Spartans

 Cook made his return to football when he signed for National League North side Blyth Spartans in January 2024.
 Upon signing, Blyth boss Jon Shaw said "He's a talented footballer who has played at a very good standard and he's ready to go after a tough year, I'm delighted that he's here."
 On 13 January 2024, Jordan made his first competitive appearance in 742 days in a 2–2 draw against Banbury United.

 Shildon

 After turning down a new contract with Blyth, Cook signed for Shildon on a one-year deal.
+Cook left football in 2024 to take up a career in renewable energy.